Terbeche/Quran-Study/README.md

 ## 🗄️ Database Schema

-The application uses PostgreSQL with the following main tables:
+The application uses MySQL with the following main tables:

 - **users** - User accounts and profiles
 - **accounts** - NextAuth account linking